-urgically induced necrotizing scleritis (SINS) is a rare but serious complication of ocular surgeries.
-It presents as a localized area of scleral inflammation next to the site of previous surgical incisions.^{1,2} It may occur at variable onset following different anterior or posterior segment surgeries including pterygium, trabeculectomy, cataract extraction penetrating keratoplasty, and vitrectomy.^{1,2} The use of mitomycin C, adjunctive irradiation, or excessive cauterization during surgery can lead to scleral necrosis and melting.
-Therefore, it is essential to exclude these etiologies before confirming the diagnosis.3-5 Noticeably, scleritis develops more frequently after multiple surgical procedures rather than a single surgery; this supports the suggestion that tissue injury releases or alters an antigen leading to a hypersensitivity reaction.6
+Surgically induced necrotizing scleritis is rare but a serious complication of ocular surgeries.
+It presents as a localized area of scleral inflammation next to the site of previous surgical incisions (1, 2).
+It may occur at variable onset following different anterior or posterior segments surgeries including pterygium, trabeculectomy, cataract extraction penetrating keratoplasty and vitrectomy (1, 2).
+The use of mitomycin C, adjunctive irradiation or excessive cauterization during surgery can lead to scleral necrosis and melting.
+Therefore, it is essential to exclude these etiologies before confirming the diagnosis of SINS (3-5).
+Noticeably, scleritis develops more frequently after multiple surgical procedures rather than a single surgery; this supports the suggestion that tissue injury releases or alters an antigen leading to a hypersensitivity reaction (6).

-The development of necrotizing scleritis following ocular surgeries can be the first manifestation of systemic autoimmune vasculitis.
-Thus, early diagnosis and management of necrotizing scleritis and the underlying etiology may improve ocular and systemic prognoses.7
+The development of necrotizing scleritis following ocular surgeries can be the first manifestation of an autoimmune systemic vasculitis.
+Thus, early diagnosis and management of both necrotizing scleritis and the underlying etiology may improve ocular and systemic prognoses (7).